someeeen/PREDICT-Multi-Agent-Simulation/README.md

    - While FAISS is a common choice for creating the embedding database, you are free to use other embedding storage methods that fit your requirements.

 - **Purpose of the Database**
-   - The database is used for **RAG (Retrieve-then-Generate)** to retrieve 'similar context,' as described in the paper.
+   - The database is used for **RAG (Retrieval-Augmented-Generation)** to retrieve 'similar context,' as described in the paper.

 ### 3. Run Experiments
 #### 3.1.
 Run the PRE phase